 Currently, the vendors are offering a 70% discount.
 There are 3 packages offered: Basic, Premium, and Ultimate available for $267, $347, and $387, respectively.
 These plans include 1 real money account, 5 real money accounts, and 5 real money accounts plus an indicator as a bonus.
 No matter what package you choose, all of them come with an unlimited number of demo accounts, full-time customer support, and a 60-day money-back guarantee.

 We are provided with a few backtests on different currency pairs:

-Each of them shows a win rate of over 80%, 142K-222K total profit, 6%-15% drawdown, and a 1,3-1,6 profit factor.
+Each of them shows a win rate of over 80%, $142K-222K total profit, 6%-15% drawdown, and a 1,3-1,6 profit factor.
 It looks good but we would like to know how the system is performing now.
 That is where we are going to jump to–live trading results.

-The robot has placed 2616 trades and 9011 pips.
-Its profit factor is small (only 1,14) and the average loss is three times higher than the average win: 42,18 pips vs 15,84.
+This trading account showed a 169.98% gain.
+An average monthly return was 2.95% and a peak drawdown was 21.17%.
+The robot placed 2616 trades and 9011 pips.
+Its profit factor was small (only 1,14) and the average loss was three times higher than the average win: 42,18 pips vs 15,84 pips.

-The trader tells that this EA provides very small profits and “huge WA arsenal for nothing”.
-He also adds that the WallStreet Forex trades “but with very very very small profits and not so often.”
-It only proves the facts of the poor trading performance of this EA.
+The trader tells that this EA provides very small profits and a “huge WA arsenal for nothing”.
+He also adds that the Wall Street Forex is not efficient.

 Although we are impressed with the properly organized website design and the information provided on it, the trading account provided on the seller’s website shows very poor trading results.
 Customer reviews only back up these claims.